 To apply conditional formatting to your KPI, follow these steps:

 Select the Edit chart icon to the right of your KPI.

 Select the measure tile under the Visualized section, for example, "Total Sales".

-You can view the conditional formatting rule(s) applied to a KPI by clicking on the information icon that appears to the right of the measure.
+View the conditional formatting rule(s) applied to a KPI by selecting the information icon that appears to the right of the measure.

 When you pin a KPI visualization to a Liveboard or save it as an Answer, you can create alert notifications for yourself and others.
 You must have view access to the KPI’s data source to schedule notifications for yourself.
 You must have edit access to the underlying data source to schedule notifications for teammates regardless of whether they have access.

 For more information on the Monitor feature, see Monitor Key Performance Indicators in your data.